 that is, $\hat{\gamma}^k$ solves the assignment problem within a firm given worker and coworker distribution $\mu$.

-Within firms it is optimal to self-match workers.
+Within firms it is optimal to self-sort workers.
 Suppose some firm $z$ is assigned some worker and coworker distribution $\mu$, and consider two identical samples from this distribution.
 The within-firm assignment problem given these identical worker samples $\{x_{ij}\}$ for $i \in \{1,2\}$ and $j \in \mathcal{J} := \{1,\dots,J\}$ is to choose an assignment, or equivalently a permutation $\sigma$, to maximize output $z \sum\limits_{j\in\mathcal{J}} \big( x^j_{1c} x^{\sigma(j)}_{2c} + x^j_{1m} x^{\sigma(j)}_{2m} \big)$.
-Using the rearrangement inequality, aggregate output is bounded by: for every $x^1_{is} \leq \dots \leq x^\mathcal{J}_{is}$.
-The final equality follows as the worker and coworker distributions are identical.
-We conclude that self-matching within every project attains maximum production.
+Using the rearrangement inequality, aggregate output is bounded by: The final equality follows as the worker and coworker distributions are identical.
+We conclude that self-sorting within every project attains maximum production.
 The rearrangement inequality implies optimality of positively sorting the skills of workers within each firm as the production technology for each unidimensional task is supermodular as in \citet{Becker:1973}.
-In our environment with multidimensional skills positive sorting within each task is indeed attained by self-matching, implying that $\hat{\gamma}^k$ is a diagonal matrix.
+In our environment with multidimensional skills positive sorting within each task is indeed attained by self-sorting, implying that $\hat{\gamma}^k$ is a diagonal matrix.

-To formally establish that the optimal assignment function features self-matching for each firm, also with continuous marginal distributions $\mu$, we observe that (\ref{c_monotone}) implies that the self-matching set $M \subset X \times X$ is $c$-monotone (see, e.g., \citet{Bogachev:2012} or \citet{Ambrosio:2013}).
+To formally establish that the optimal assignment function features self-sorting for each firm, also with continuous marginal distributions $\mu$, we observe that (\ref{c_monotone}) implies that the self-sorting set $M \subset X \times X$ is $c$-monotone (see, e.g., \citet{Bogachev:2012} or \citet{Ambrosio:2013}).